dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_germline/Pages/CNV_germline-step-part-2.rst

 Confidence classes
 ------------------

-This step calculates the level of confidence of the discovered variants for each sample available in an annotated VCF.
+This step assigns a confidence class to each of the CNVs identified by the pipeline.

 * CWL: BICseq2_add_confidence.cwl

-Input
+Confidence classes are calculated and assigned using the ``add_confidence.py`` script.

-A single annotated VCF is required as input.
-The annotations should include the annotations from BIC-seq2.
+A single VCF is required as input for the script.
+The file must store the information supporting each of the calls that is provided by ``BIC-seq2``.

-The ``add_confidence.py`` script calculates the level of confidence for each sample available in the provided VCF.
-The possible levels of confidence:
+The possible confidence classes are:

 -	HIGH
 -	LOW

-The confidence classes are calculated based on the given parameters:
+The confidence classes are calculated based on the following parameters:

 -	length: the length of the call calculated as an absolute value of the SVLEN parameter assigned to the call
 -	log-ratio: the BICseq2_log2_copyRatio parameter calculated by BIC-Seq2

-For each variant, all the samples are categorized according to the following criteria:
+Each variant is classified based on the following criteria:

 **High Confidence Calls**